theopenlane/core/internal/ent/taskrules/README.md

 # taskrules

-This package defines **suggested-task rules**: rules that automatically create tasks for an organization in response to an entity being created or updated (onboarding answers submitted, an organization created, a notification raised, and so on).
+This package defines **suggested-task rules**: rules that automatically create tasks for an organization in response to an entity being created or updated (onboarding answers submitted, an organization created, a notification raised, etc)

 A rule has two halves that are joined by a shared **rule ID**: